Public-Health-Scotland/demo_oracle/README.md

 ```
 python demo.py
 ```
-9. The file my_db.py contains a class which will connect to Oracle.
+9. The file my_db.py contains a Python class that which facilitates the connection to Oracle and retrieves data in a pandas dataframe.
 It will be used in your jupyter notebook e.g. my_jupyter.

 # References